spectrochempy/spectrochempy/docs/devguide/general_principles.rst

 In this guide, we will talk about some basic but very useful contributions such as bug reports our feature requests, and of some more advanced topics concerning contributions to documentation and to the code base.

-Note that the content of this guide has been partly inspired by the `pandas developer guide <https://pandas.pydata.org/docs/development/contributing.html>`__).
+Note that the content/structure of this guide has been adapted from the `pandas developer guide <https://pandas.pydata.org/docs/development/contributing.html>`__).

 **Where to go next?**